 Summative assessment will normally happen at the end of each year, with formative assessments occurring at regular intervals throughout the course.

 Assessments closely reflect the course content, with assessment of knowledge and skills in the initial phase, moving on to clinical assessments and application of knowledge including in complex situations by the end of the final phase.

 You will receive feedback on your performance in assessments from your academic and clinical advisors in addition to generalised feedback about your cohort's performance.
 Feedback on performance is integral to all learning activities.

 Course content for year 1

-During Years 1 and 2, you will be mostly based on the University's Oxford Road campus, with visits to centres of excellence for clinical medicine, community settings and teaching hospitals across the north-west.
+During Years 1 and 2, you will be mostly based on The University of Manchester's Oxford Road campus, with visits to centres of excellence for clinical medicine, community settings and teaching hospitals across the north north-west.

 At the start of the course, you are introduced to the learning processes necessary for successful study at university level, and you will learn the consultation skills needed to equip you for early clinical experiences.